Lu-kuan-lpk/asst1/README.md

   performance that exceeds the sequential version of the code by over 32 times!
   How did you determine how many tasks to create?
 Why does the number you chose work best?
+  > 16 because my virtual machine has 8 core with 2 thread for each core
 3.  _Extra Credit: (2 points)_ What are differences between the thread
   abstraction (used in Program 1) and the ISPC task abstraction?
 There are some obvious differences in semantics between the (create/join